linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements ...

+### 26.11.2023
+- Topic: Communities for everyone!
+- Directory: /posts/2023/November/26
+- Description: ``` 💌 Exciting News! 🚀 We've just updated the Mailbox Plugin for L2B Classic! 🌐 Stay organized and efficient with our latest enhancements. 🔄 Update now for a seamless experience! 🌟 #L2BClassic #PluginUpdate #ProductivityBoost 📮 ```

 ### 25.11.2023
 - Topic: Communities for everyone!
 - Directory: /posts/2023/November/25